-Screen Innovations makes a series of fixed-frame screens with super-skinny frames called Zero Edge.
-Installed on a wall, these screens look like gigantic flat-screen TVs, which is cool.
+Screen makers also offer fixed-frame screens with super-skinny frames measuring 1/2" or less.
+These screens provide the maximum size image for the amount of wall space required, and they also look cool, like a gigantic flat-screen TV.
 But with no thick black border to hide image overspill, you have to be extra precise with your projector adjustments.

 Our selection of fixed-frame screens includes models that ship pre-assembled and ready to mount to your wall, as well as unassembled screens that can be put together quickly with just a few basic hand tools.

 Motorized retractable screens are nearly invisible most of the time; they only come out to play when it's movie time.

 Retractable — motorized

 Not everyone is able or willing to devote a sizable chunk of wall space to a screen that will be blank most of the time — especially in a multi-use space like a living room or family room.

 If you want a screen that's there for movie time, but out of sight the rest of the time, the most elegant option is a motorized retractable screen.